lukebedrosian/lukebedrosian.github.io/_projects/courses.md

 ---
 layout: page
-title: Courses Taken
+title: Undergraduate Courses Taken
-description: An overview of the courses I've taken at Texas A&M University
+description: An overview of the courses I've taken at Texas A&M University.
 img: assets/img/ags_aero.png
 importance: 2
 category: learning
 ---

 The following are college-level courses taken at Texas A&M University.
-Courses currently enrolled in are *italicized*.

 ## Aerospace Engineering